jtnoble/BobBot/README.md

 - Posts a button to roll the magic 8 ball.
 - Stats: 50% Yes, 25% No, 25% Try Again.

-##### Polls

-Ask a general question to your users!

-- Setup a poll for people to answer a question.
-  - This one is kind of confusing to setup...
-- Post a question in the question parameter.
-- Post answers in the choices parameter.
-These must be separated by COMMAS.
-Looking for a way to do it with multiple components.
-  - EXAMPLE: /poll **question:** Best Fruit? **choices** Apple,Banana,Passion Fruit,Mango,Pear
-    - _Note, spaces are still allowed, it's just commas that separate_

 ##### "Hey"

 Annoyingly @ your friend.